elastic/elasticsearch-labs/developer-guide.md

 #### Example: Elastic Cloud with Username and Password

-The password is given to you when you create your Elastic Cloud deployment.
-If you don't have it, you can reset it by going to:
+Your password is printed to the screen when you create your Elastic Cloud deployment.
+If you can't find it, you can reset it by going to:

-1. Elastic Cloud Console > Deployment > Security > Reset Password
+1. **Elastic Cloud Console > Deployment > Security > Reset Password**
 2. Copy the password

 This will reset the password for the `elastic` user.